ToruNiina/Coffee-mill/README.md

 `$./rmsdcalc <filename> <chainIDs(alphabet)>`

-rmsdcalc outputs time series of RMSD value of chain <chainIDs> between structure in each time-point and initial structure(__not reference structure__).
+rmsdcalc outputs time series of RMSD value of chain <chainIDs> between snapshot at each point of time and initial structure(__not reference structure__).

 This reads CG style pdb file and dcd file that has same filename as pdb file.